 See your doctor regularly to ensure optimal control of several key factors:

 6) Healthful lipids including cholesterol, triglycerides, and lipoproteins,

 10) Take appropriate nutritional supplements:

 - A quality daily multivitamin with just 100% of essential vitamins and minerals is a great foundation.
 Research shows 80 to 90% of the population does not achieve the recommended daily value (RDV) for each vitamin and mineral each day, nor do they even come close.
 And, bear in mind that the RDV levels for each nutrient are intended to guard against only severe nutrient deficiency diseases, but are not intended to serve as levels of vitamin and mineral intake that are optimal in regard to maximizing our well-being and longevity.

 - Supplement calcium and vitamin D as needed.

-Boost your omega-3 intake with a high potency, high-purity fish oil supplement; target 1000 mg combined DHA+EPA daily.
-Beyond the protective effects demonstrated for heart disease and cancers, scientific evidence strongly indicates that the omega-3 fatty acids, DHA and EPA, may have potential benefits in the prevention and/or treatment of myriad health conditions.
+Boost your omega-3 intake with high potency, high-purity fish oil supplement; target 1000 mg combined DHA+EPA daily.
+Beyond the protective effects claimed for heart disease and cancers, scientific evidence strongly indicates that the omega-3 fatty acids, DHA and EPA, may have potential benefits in the prevention and/or treatment of myriad health conditions.